cloud-gov/cg-site/README.md

 ```

-## How to edit
+## How to edit cloud.gov content
-- Non-developers should focus on editing markdown content in the `_posts` and `_pages` folder
+- Non-developers should focus on editing markdown content in the `_posts`, `_docs`, and `_pages` folder.
+Generally most of the cloud.gov content will be in the _docs file.

+- Pricing updates can go directly into `_data/pricing.yml` file and if any of the aws services need to be updated that can occur in the `_data/services.yml` file.

 - We try to keep configuration options to a minimum so you can easily change functionality.
 You should review `_config.yml` to see the options that are available to you.
 There are a few values on top that you **need** to change.
 They refer to the agency name and contact information.
 The rest of `_config.yml` has a range of more advanced options.

-- The contents inside `assets/` folder store your Javascript, SCSS/CSS, images, and other media assets are managed by  [jekyll-assets](https://github.com/envygeeks/jekyll-assets).
+- The contents inside `_assets/` folder store your Javascript, SCSS/CSS, images, and other media assets are managed by  [jekyll-assets](https://github.com/envygeeks/jekyll-assets).
 Assets are combined, compressed, and automatically available in your theme

 - If you look at `package.json` you will see that the `npm run federalist` command that will run when running on the Federalist platform.